Memorials of Distinction logo and home linkMemorials of Distinction logo and home link sales@memorialsofdistinction.co.uk 01582 249990 Show search

 • The pet’s remains must not be hazardous to human health.
 (This is a very rare occurrence, in which a vet can refuse to release remains for burial if certain controlled drugs have been used.
 A written explanation can be requested.)

-It is illegal, however, to bury a pet anywhere except the home where they lived, or at a registered pet cemetery.
+It is illegal, to bury a pet anywhere except the home where they lived, or at a registered pet cemetery.
 This means that you cannot bury a pet in a public place such as a local park, or even at a friend’s house if you do not have a garden of your own.

 How can I find a pet cemetery?